CosmWasm/sylvia-book/src/basics/query.md

 Sylvia does that returning encoded response to the [`Binary`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.Binary.html) by calling [`to_binary`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/fn.to_binary.html) function in dispatch.

 In case of `query` `ctx` is tuple of [`Deps`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.Deps.html) and `Env`.
-Using `Deps` instead of `DepsMut` as it was done in case of instantiate is because the query can never alter the smart contract's internal state.
+We use `Deps` instead of `DepsMut` as it was done in case of instantiate is because the query can never alter the smart contract's internal state.
 It can only read the state.
 It comes with some consequences - for example, it is impossible to implement caching for future queries (as it would require some data cache to write to).

 The other difference is the lack of the `info` argument.
-The reason here is that the entry point which performs actions (like instantiation or execution) can differ how an action is performed based on the message metadata - for example, they can limit who can perform an action (and do so by checking the message `sender`).
+The reason here is that the entry point which performs actions (like instantiation or execution) can differ in how an action is performed based on the message metadata - for example, they can limit who can perform an action (and do so by checking the message `sender`).
 It is not a case for queries.
 Queries are supposed just purely to return some transformed contract state.
 It can be calculated based on some chain metadata (so the state can "automatically" change after some time), but not on message info.

-Now that QueryMsg is created let's allow users to actually call it by defining entry point for query.
+Now that QueryMsg is created let's allow users to actually call it by defining entry point for query in `src/lib.rs`.

 ```rust,noplayground
 #[cfg(not(feature = "library"))]